oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 In this workshop, we attempt to use minimal resources to show the demonstration, and in the process we chose a single compute instance to install all of the Oracle Globally Distributed Database components and appclient.

-You may visually verify the result of this lab's tasks e.g., Replication Unit's movement from one shard to another shard from the Demo UI Application about which there is a next Lab.

 *Estimated Time*:  1 hour